xfetus/xfetus/data/datasets/README.md

 ## Large-Scale Annotation Dataset for Fetal Head Biometry in Ultrasound Images
+### Highlights
 * Diverse Fetal Head Images-orginal-image.zip (2.4 GB)
 * License: Creative Commons Attribution 4.0 International (CC BY 4.0)
 * Total Images: 3,832
 * Image Dimensions: 959 x 661 pixels
+* Published March 21, 2023 | Version v2
 * Link https://zenodo.org/records/8265464

+## Overview
+> This dataset provides a comprehensive collection of ultrasound images focusing on fetal head biometry.
+It is designed to support the development and evaluation of image segmentation and biometric analysis algorithms in prenatal diagnostics.
+The images have been carefully annotated by experts in the field, ensuring high-quality data for researchers.

 Alzubaidi, Mahmood, Uzair Shah, Marco Agus, and Mowafa Househ.
 "FetSAM: Advanced Segmentation Techniques for Fetal Head Biometrics in Ultrasound Imagery."
 IEEE Open Journal of Engineering in Medicine and Biology (2024).
 [article](https://ieeexplore.ieee.org/abstract/document/10480532/)